Skip to content

 Setting Default Description

-commitCraft.fallbackModel openrouter/free Fallback model used when the primary fails.
+commitCraft.fallbackModel openrouter/free Fallback model used when the primary model fails with a retryable error.

-commitCraft.includeUntrackedFiles true Include safe untracked text files when nothing is staged.
+commitCraft.includeUntrackedFiles true Include safe untracked text files when there are no staged changes.

 {